 - Positive reinforcement matters.
 Compliment and encourage your teen for all the things she does well and for the positive choices she makes.
 Let them know they are seen and appreciated.
 And let them know how you appreciate what a good role model they are to siblings or for other kids in the community.
 Teens still care what their parents think.
 Let them know how deeply disappointed you would be if they engaged in underage drinking.

-The Substance Abuse and Mental Health Administration’s (SAMHSA) Too Smart to Start
+- The Substance Abuse and Mental Health Administration’s (SAMHSA) program Too Smart to Start